akamai-consulting/harper-akamai-redirect-template/README.md

 ### Update Redirects

-A separate workflow (manage-harper-redirects.yml) is provided to update redirects in HarperDB.
-To trigger the workflow, simply modify `redirects/redirects.json` and push the changes to your repository.
-The workflow will do two things:
+A separate workflow (`manage-harper-redirects.yml`) handles redirect updates.
+To trigger it, add or modify any `.json` file in the `harper-redirects/` directory (e.g., `brand-campaigns.json`, `legacy-migration.json`) and push the changes.

+The workflow detects which files were changed and for each file:
-1. Compare the new version of redirects.json to the previously commited version and delete any redirects on HarperDB that are no longer present.
+1.  **Syncs Deletions**: Compares the new version to the previous commit and deletes any redirects from HarperDB that were removed from the file.
-2. Upload the new version of redirects.json to HarperDB.
+2.  **Uploads Changes**: Uploads the current version of the file to HarperDB, adding or updating the redirects.

-This keeps your HarperDB cluster in sync with your redirects.json file, making this repository the source of truth for redirects.
+This multi-file approach allows you to organize massive numbers of redirects (e.g., by campaign, region, or legacy site) while ensuring HarperDB remains perfectly in sync with your repository as the source of truth.

+> [!TIP]
+> **GitOps Best Practice**
+> To ensure your Pull Requests remain readable and your Git performance stays high, we recommend keeping individual JSON files under **50,000 records** (or roughly 10MB).
+>
+> *   **Reviewable Diffs**: Smaller files allow GitHub to load diffs quickly, making deletions and changes easy to audit.
+> *   **Performance**: The automated workflow processes files faster when they are split logically (e.g., `2024-marketing.json`, `legacy-site-a.json`) rather than one monolithic file.

 ### Update Edgeworker